valk-lang/valk-legacy/README.md

 # Volt ⚡

 Volt (WIP) is a programming language aimed to be fast & simple at the same time.
-You can write both high & low level code.
-You can choose to use the GC or not or 50/50.
-In other words, Volt provides choice.
-Some want performance, others want safety and fast development time.
-You choose.

-That being said, the language defaults towards safety.
+It can be used for high & low level programming.
+Volt is unique in that, where traditional garbage collectors slow down the program, volt GC speeds up te program.
+The main reason we use a GC in the first place, is to keep the language simple like python, go, php, ... and when it runs faster than rust, that's just an extra benefit.
+You get the best of both worlds.

-**Features**: Non-blocking GC 🙌, No undefined behaviour, Great package management, Generics, Fast compile times, Cross compiling, Using c-libraries.
+**Features**: Super fast non-blocking GC 🙌, No undefined behaviour, Great package management, Generics, Fast compile times, Cross compiling, Using c-libraries.